 Data now flows directly from the department files into the master sheet and dashboard.

 Check how all employees are progressing in the Key Results tab.

 Data is regularly transferred, especially in busy companies that are growing rapidly.

 Automation ensures you always have the latest OKR data from every department in your master sheet and dashboard.

 Open the main workflow again and instead of Run, click Automate in the menu bar.

-Check the usage summary at the bottom of the Schedule settings to get an idea of how many updates you will be running per month.
+Check the usage summary at the bottom of the Schedule settings to get an idea of how many transfers you will be running per month.